jrfnl/clearPHP/rules/no-isolated-block.md

 }

 ```

 Instructions grouping is done with new lines, and without the overhead of curly braces.
-When a lone block is found in the code, it is the left over of some instruction that was removed, just like in the example above.
+When a lone block is found in the code, it is the left-over of some instruction that was removed, just like in the example above.

 ## Rule Details